 Although it is not part of the Altai Republic, lying 447km from the Altai capital of Gorno-Altaysk, Novosibirsk is one the most popular jumping-off points for trips into rural Altai.
 As the largest city in Siberia, Novosibirsk is well serviced by air, with daily flights to and from all the major Russian cities and some international flights from Frankfurts, Hannover, Beijing, Seoul and Tel Aviv.
 The largest local airport it Tolmachovo Airport, located 20km west of the city centre by taxi, hotel shuttle bus or private transfer.

 The Trans-Siberian Railway from Moscow passes through Novosibirsk, and travellers can disembark the train here before continuing their 5 and a half to 6-hour journey to Gorno-Altaksy by road.
-As the Trans-Siberian continues south of Novosibirsk, it passes through some of the most spectacular mountain scenery in the Altai region.

 From Novosibirsk or Baurnal, the cheapest way to get into Gorno-Altaysk is by bus.
 There are around 4 to 5 trips per day from Novosibirsk, while buses depart from Baurnal roughly every 2 hours.